michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-03-five-techniques.md

 Begin the meeting.
 I will speak first.
 ```

 Now the student has to manage a realistic, emotionally charged scenario.
-They must practice de-escalation, empathy, procedural fairness, and documentation—all while the AI responds dynamically to what they say.
+They must practice de-escalation, empathy, procedural fairness, and documentation,all while the AI responds dynamically to what they say.

 ### Variations for Different Topics
 - AI plays a union representative in an enterprise bargaining negotiation